Putting Out the Lamp

 I tried to put it out, without success.

---The oil? the wick? the flame itself? or the darkness?--
+The oil? the wick? the flame itself? or the darkness?--

 What in the world makes the cause of burning,

-I could not know just that evening.
+I could never know just that evening.

 For I hear the same voice ask me tonight